iSWAP Module#

 wrist_drive = random.choice([STAR.WristOrientation.LEFT, STAR.WristOrientation.RIGHT, STAR.WristOrientation.STRAIGHT, STAR.WristOrientation.REVERSE])

-await star.rotate_iswap_rotation_drive(rotation_drive)
+await lh.backend.rotate_iswap_rotation_drive(rotation_drive)

-await star.rotate_iswap_wrist(wrist_drive)
+await lh.backend.rotate_iswap_wrist(wrist_drive)

 Slow movement#